-Neighbor Bob Watson heard jackhammers breaking apart the concrete floor in his neighbor’s garage Thursday.
+Neighbor Bob Watson heard jackhammers breaking apart the concrete floor in his neighbor’s garage in mid February.

 “They were looking for body parts,” said Watson.
 “That’s kind of weird.”